 You might have heard that a car loses most of its value the moment you drive off the lot.
-But that’s not the only type of purchase that dwindles in value over time.
-The concepts of amortization vs depreciation are a little nuanced, but really important as you decide how to spend your hard-earned money.
+But that’s not the only type of buy that lessens in value over time.
+The concepts of amortization vs depreciation are a little nuanced but really important as you decide how to spend your money.

-That being said, let's dig into deeper into amortization vs depreciation and how they both really work.
+So let's dig deeper into amortization vs depreciation and how they both really work.

 Amortization and assets

-Most things are not made to last forever - even intangible (non-material) things.
+Most items don't last forever - even intangible (non-material) things.
 When it comes to assets, amortization essentially spreads an intangible asset's cost over the length of time it will be useful.

 Amortization and debt

-The terms amortization and amortization schedule can easily be confused since the word "amortization" is used in both accounting and in lending.
-But it's important to keep in mind that the definition and use of both terms are very different.
+The terms amortization and amortization schedule can easily be confused.
+The word "amortization" is used in both accounting and in lending.
+But it's important to keep in mind that the meaning and use of both terms are very different.

 Depreciation is defined as a reduction in the value of an asset with the passage of time, particularly due to wear and tear.
 Depreciating assets include the classic example of cars, as well as jewelry, clothes, equipment, and machinery.